 I believe my understanding of the actors’ process is instrumental when working as a director.
 My directing approach is heavily influenced from my training under the theatre practitioner and teacher Brian Astbury, with my methods being very physical, focused on finding the truth and playfulness in the text and above all supporting and trusting the actors to nurture what they bring.

 As a freelance actor and director, I have worked with various other companies including Treehouse Theatre - who create theatre for schools, Dramatic Productions - who are the resident company at the Poole Lighthouse and the all-female Juno Theatre.
 I am now a visiting director for White Horse Theatre in Germany - the world's largest touring educational theatre company.

 Dedicated to helping produce new writing in the theatre, I am also an active member of Doppelganger Productions.
 Working closely with John Foster, I have innovatively and successfully directed many of his new plays; two of which were supported by the Arts Council England.

 As a director, having worked with everyone and everything from students to old pros, new writing and classics, I believe that I bring the best out of both actors and the work presented to me.
-I am inherently bold and brave in my work, always seeking to gain clarity and perfection.
+I am inherently bold and brave in my work, always seeking to gain clarity and truth.

 '... her zen-like sense of calm, combined with a great passion for theatre and an intrinsic understanding of the art of acting, cause her to strike the perfect balance between collaborator, leader and teacher.'
 Actor Alessandro Babalola

 People and theatre inspire and interest me and I believe that I understand the workings of the art form at its core – starting from the simple idea of sharing and telling stories as being a part of human survival: